pyhgf: A neural network library for predictive coding

-But this modulation of the network structure can also merely concern edges, without adding or removing significant portions of the graphs.
+This modulation of the network structure can also concern only the edges, without adding or removing nodes.
 Because dynamic networks behave like Bayesian networks during the prediction steps, editing the edges equates to modulating the causal relationship between variables, which is a way to express causal discovery algorithms.
-In this context, the agent tries to recover the causal graph from observation only (see the middle panel in \ref{fig:new_models} \textbf{b.}).
+In this context, the agent tries to recover the causal graph from observation only (see the middle panel in \ref{fig:new_models} \textbf{B.}).
 It is widely assumed that inference over causality in general plays an important part in the development of human and animal cognition \parencite{Goddu2024}, with applications ranging from improving conventional reinforcement learning methods \parencite{Deng2023} to the analytics of structured texts and narrative \parencite{Chen2024}.
-Here, causal influence can be inferred in real-time, which again is a way to optimise memory and energy consumption and open possibilities for the estimation of time-varying causal relationships, or even degrees of volatilities in causal influence, a notion that could find several applications in computational psychiatry.
+In the framework of \texttt{pyhgf}, causal influence can be inferred in real-time, which again is a way to optimise memory and energy consumption and open possibilities for the estimation of time-varying causal relationships, or even degrees of volatility in causal influence, a notion that could find several applications in computational psychiatry.